-If ileus was caused by surgery, it will usually resolve within 48 to 72 hours.
+If ileus was caused by surgery, stress or trauma it will usually resolve within 48 to 72 hours.
 In other cases, the disease or abnormality that caused the ileus needs to be treated.
 This may involve adjusting the dose of or stopping a medication, treating an infection, or replacing electrolytes.

 Other treatments may be used to help ease symptoms.
 These may include:

 Patients who suffer from ileus should not be fed until the ileus has resolved.

 A tube is inserted through the nose and into the stomach to remove digestive fluids.
 This will help relieve pain and bloating.